SwissSign-AG/RaApi/go/docs/IssueRequest.md

 `func (o *IssueRequest) HasAcceptTandC() bool`

 HasAcceptTandC returns a boolean if a field has been set.

+### GetIncludeCertificateChain

+`func (o *IssueRequest) GetIncludeCertificateChain() bool`

+GetIncludeCertificateChain returns the IncludeCertificateChain field if non-nil, zero value otherwise.

+### GetIncludeCertificateChainOk

+`func (o *IssueRequest) GetIncludeCertificateChainOk() (*bool, bool)`

+GetIncludeCertificateChainOk returns a tuple with the IncludeCertificateChain field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIncludeCertificateChain

+`func (o *IssueRequest) SetIncludeCertificateChain(v bool)`

+SetIncludeCertificateChain sets IncludeCertificateChain field to given value.

+### HasIncludeCertificateChain

+`func (o *IssueRequest) HasIncludeCertificateChain() bool`

+HasIncludeCertificateChain returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)